pallets-eco/flask-admin/examples/auth/README.md

-# Bootstrap4 Customization Example
+# Auth Example

-This example shows how you can customize the look & feel of the admin interface.
-This is done by overriding some of the built-in templates.
+This example shows how to integrate [Flask-Security](https://pythonhosted.org/Flask-Security/) with Flask-Admin using the SQLAlchemy backend.
+It only implements the 'login' & 'register' views, but you could follow the same approach for using all of Flask-Security's builtin views (e.g. 'forgot password', 'change password', 'reset password', 'send confirmation' and 'send login').

 ## How to run this example